Chapter 11

 "It's a token of my friendship, Liane.
 You really like it, don't you? " He said with a teasing smile.

 "Like it?!
 It's unbelievable, what an awesome gift!
-I can hardly understand, that you, the Jedi Knight my father feared, made this for me?
+I can hardly understand, that you, the Jedi Knight my father saw as his greatest enemy, made this for me?
 It's incredible.
 I never thought, that I would ever see a real Jedi-pendant, nor that I would wear one myself.
 This pendant shows the union of a Jedi Knight with the Force.
 It's an ignited lightsaber surrounded by a circle of light rays.
-Oh, look, there are tiny green stones to mark the lightsaber blade."
+Oh, look, there are tiny green gems to mark the lightsaber blade."

 Liane turned the pendant over between her fingers.